Montgomery Canal: History

 By February 1796, parts of the canal were completed and the first boat, named the Royal Montgomery, was launched into the canal near Welshpool amidst great celebrations.
 In July 1797, the connection to the Ellesmere Canal at Llanymynech was opened although the Llanymynech branch was still suffering from problems with leakage.
 A month later, the canal had reached Garthmyl providing 16 mi of navigable canal from Llanymynech but stopping 7 mi short of Newtown.
 In early 1797 John Dadford had resigned his post in order to pursue a career in America and, at the suggestion of Thomas Dadford, had been replaced by his father Thomas Dadford senior.
 During construction, there had been problems with both the Berriew Aqueduct and the Vyrnwy Aqueduct where one arch had collapsed.
 The management committee were unhappy with this and the engineer William Jessop was called in to advise but he explained that such issues were merely teething problems and allayed their fears.
 To reach Garthmyl, £71,000 had been spent.
 The canal thus far included 13 locks: four descending between Carraghofa and Burgedin and nine rising from there to Garthmyl.
-It also included a level branch to Guilsfield, some 2.25 mi long.
+It included a level branch to Guilsfield, some 2.25 mi long.

 Although conceived as a means to serve agricultural communities, trade on the canal developed steadily.
 There were a number of quarries in the Llanymynech area which delivered limestone to the canal for transport to kilns at Belan and elsewhere.
 Grain prices rose from 1800 onwards and there was a large demand for lime as a fertiliser so that the Welsh hill-lands could be enclosed and developed for agriculture.
 Once the Chirk and Pontcysyllte aqueducts were opened on the Ellesmere branch to Llangollen, there was an easy route for the transport of coal used in the lime kilns to produce fertiliser.
 Other cargoes included stone for building, roofing slates, timber and bark.
 At its outset, the Earl of Powis had been one of the principal shareholders in the canal; he and his son, Lord Clive, were both landowners and owners of quarries and mills along the canal.
 The first dividend of 2.5 per cent was paid in 1805 and thereafter, a dividend was paid in most years while the canal remained independent at rates up to 5.5 per cent.
 Volumes of limestone carried rose from 14,082 tons in 1806 to 44,592 tons in 1814 while carriage of slack coal rose from 6,757 tons to 11,560 tons over the same period.
 There was a significant drop in volumes with the end of the Napoleonic Wars but trade had picked up again by 1820.